Shogun486/FaceDetector_AgePredictor/README.md

 ### Best Practice
 The IoU-cropped images can indeed be used to train the logistic regression classifier, but it is generally advised to isolate experiments.
-Therefore, it's best to use the WIKI pre-cropped faces dataset available here.
+Therefore, it's best to use the WIKI pre-cropped faces dataset available [here].
 Once the age-prediction model is optimized, it's as simple as feeding the IoU-cropped images into the training set.

 ## Improving The Model & Comparing Results